Few for Many: Tchebycheff Set Scalarization for Many-Objective Optimization: Conclusion, Limitation and Future Work

 \section{Conclusion, Limitation and Future Work}

 \paragraph{Conclusion} In this work, we have proposed a novel Tchebycheff set (TCH-Set) scalarization and a smooth Tchebycheff set (STCH-Set) scalarization to find a small set of solutions for many-objective optimization.
 When properly optimized, each objective in the original problem should be well addressed by at least one solution in the found solution set.
-Both theoretical analysis and experimental studies have been conducted to demonstrate the promising properties and efficiency of TCH-Set/STCH-Set.
-Our proposed methods could provide a promising alternative to the current methods for tackling many-objective optimization.
+Both theoretical analysis and experimental studies have been conducted to demonstrate the promising properties and efficiency of TCH-Set/STCH-Set scalarization.
+Our proposed method is a complement rather than a replacement for the traditional multi-objective optimization method, and we hope it can inspire more interesting follow-up work to tackle the important few-for-many problems that naturally arise in many real-world applications.

 \paragraph{Limitation and Future Work} This work proposes a general optimization method for multi-objective optimization which are not tied to particular applications.
 We do not see any specific potential societal impact of the proposed methods.
 This work only focuses on the deterministic optimization setting that all objectives are always available.
 One potential future research direction is to investigate how to deal with only partially observable objective values in practice.